 Can I still speak French?

-The plane was supposed to leave at 21:45.
-At 19:00, we were told the plane would leave at 23:30 instead.
-Then, we learned the plane was canceled.
-Or rather, that it was “cancelé” (beautiful Quebec French, that will always amaze me!).
+The plane was supposed to leave at 9:45 pm.
+At 7 pm, we were told it was delayed with a new planned departure at 11:30 pm.
+Then, we learned the plane was cancelled.
+Or rather, that it was “cancelé” in québécois.

 I really hope we’re gonna leave tonight.
 I’m exhausted and so is Feng, we’re dirty, hungry and well, quite sick of all the BS.

 Now, next time, if you’re nice, I’ll tell you more about French women (are they really that sexy?), French workers (are they really always on strike?), French politics (is the President really that stupid?) and French society (have French realized they’re not the centre of the world anymore?).